 Materials and Methods

-If this manuscript is a descriptive paper (e.g., biodiversity etc.) describe when and where the work was done.
+If your manuscript is a descriptive paper (e.g., biodiversity etc.) or a field study describe when and where the work was done.
 Give the coordinates of the location.
-Describe the relevant plants and animals present in the location (include common names, species names, authority and taxonomy if they are important to the study).
+Describe the relevant plants and animals present in the location (include common names, species names, authority and taxonomy).
 Specify if endangered or protected species were studied or sampled.

-Samples of organisms, cell lines, or tissues used or studied should be deposited in a museum or storage facility.
-Data such as sequences should be deposited in a publically available database, and accession numbers must be provided before publication.
+- Samples of organisms, cell lines, or tissues used or studied should be deposited in a museum or other storage facility.

-Do not use personal pronouns - I did this and then I did that.
-Put the emphasis on what you did not who did it --- sublimate your ego!
+- Do not use personal pronouns i.e., I did this and then I did that.
+Put the emphasis on what you did not who did it.
 The list of authors makes it clear who did it.

-Describe the statistical tests you used in detail.
+- Describe the statistical tests you used in detail.
 Provide references or cite URLs that describe these tests.
 Editors and reviewers will often reject papers for poor statistical analysis.
 Experiments should be designed to provide the data needed for the desired type of analysis.
 The advice of a statistician is a worthwhile investment.
 When reporting levels of significance use p <0.05 for a significant difference and p <0.01 for a highly significant difference.
-There is no super highly significant level above 0.01.
+There is no super significant level above 0.01 that makes sense biologically.

-Then relate your results to what has been described in the literature.
-Again, use the past tense when discussing the literature.
+- Then relate your results to what has been described in the literature.
+Use the past tense when discussing the literature.

-Although you should avoid use personal pronouns in the discussion, personal pronouns are appropriate when you are distinguishing your work from the work of other people: "In contrast to Smith (1980) we found that ...".
+- Personal pronouns are appropriate when you are distinguishing your work from the work of other people: "In contrast to Smith (1980) we found that ...".
 It is especially important to do this to make sure the reader knows that you are referring to your work, not the cited work.
 You can also use the personal pronoun to avoid clunky statements like ‘the present researchers found’.
-For example, ‘the results we obtained agree with the results of Jones et al. (2012), except for...’
+For example, ‘the results we obtained agree with the results of Jones et al. (2012)...’

 Include people who helped, what they did, and their institutional addresses.
 Include names and institutions of personal communications cited in text.
 Include information of grant support.